pelavarre/byobash/README.md

 Look here, you can afford to spell out your opinion quickly in simple code.
 You can roll your own simple accomodations in the workplace, while your workplace is a Shell in a Terminal, such as Linux Bash or Mac Zsh.
-You can curate the fixes yourself, keep some fixes secret, crowd-source the rest.
+You can curate the fixes yourself, keep some fixes secret, crowd-source the rest

 For example, you don't have to back off resignedly and put up with such talk-to-the-hand nonsense as